-- 1. The dangers of drug abuse in the workplace, communicated through the provision of educational literature and materials. - 2.
-The university's policy of maintaining a drug-free workplace, communicated through distribution of this policy and other related statements to all students and employees. - 3.
-The availability of drug counseling and rehabilitation programs, provided through confidential counseling within the university's Employee Assistance Program (EAP) and the Student Counseling Center. - 4.
+- 1. The dangers of drug abuse in the workplace, communicated through the provision of educational literature and materials; - 2.
+The university's policy of maintaining a drug-free workplace, communicated through distribution of this policy and other related statements to all students and employees; - 3.
+The availability of drug counseling and rehabilitation programs, provided through confidential counseling within the university's Employee Assistance Program (EAP) and Counseling and Psychological Services (CAPS), - 4.
 The university's intention that penalties will be imposed upon students and employees for violations of the prohibitions concerning involvement with unlawful drugs.